alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

     <img width="114px" height="114px" src="https://upload.wikimedia.org/wikipedia/commons/8/84/Apple_Computer_Logo_rainbow.svg" align="right" />
 </a>

 # macOS on HP Spectre 13-4101dx

 OpenCore configuration files, installation guides and resources to run macOS on the HP Spectre 13-4101dx.

 The files in this repository allow the computer to run macOS Catalina (latest version) & macOS Big Sur.

+**Disclaimer:**

+Read the entire README before you start.
-**Disclaimer:** This project is still in alpha/beta stage.
+This project is still in alpha/beta stage.
 Proceed at your own risk, and feel free to report issues and contribute to this guide :)

+Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.

+If you find this bootloader configuration useful, consider giving it a star to make it more visible.

 ### For quick post installation, run this in Terminal: